 Black forbidden rice is an heirloom medium-grain rice that is native to Asia.
 It’s now used in a variety of cuisines around the world, thanks to its mild flavor and chewy texture.
-In this guide to black forbidden rice, you’ll find tips, ideas for using, and links to recipes.
+In this guide, you’ll find tips, ideas for using, and links to forbidden rice recipes.

 Black rice has a slightly sweet, nutty flavor and has been eaten throughout the region for thousands of years.
 The grain’s dark purple hues come from high levels of the antioxidant, anthocyanin which is also responsible for the deep coloration of eggplant, blueberries, and grapes.

 The bran hull of black rice contains one of the highest concentrations of anthocyanin found in any food.
 It also contains the most fiber and protein of any other grain variety.

 Is Black Rice Gluten-Free?

 While many whole grains like barley, wheat, and rye include gluten, black rice is a naturally gluten-free grain that is an excellent choice for those who have celiac disease or gluten sensitivities.

 The History of Black Rice

 Black rice, often referred to as “forbidden rice” or “emperor’s rice,” got its name because it was originally reserved for the Chinese emperor.
 In ancient China, black rice was considered so valuable that it was forbidden to all but the nobility.